 Note: some acerola varieties may require cross-pollination, hence requiring more plants.

 Acerola Pests and Diseases

-People like acerola fruits and so do the birds - it is possible to pick a acerola cherries before they are fully ripe and let them ripen indoors.
-Personally, if you have few plants, light protective net is better option.
+People like acerola fruits, and so do the birds - it is possible to pick acerola cherries before they are fully ripe and let them ripen indoors.
+Personally, if you have a few plants, a light protective net is a better option.

-It should be also protected from common bugs and insects like whitefly, aphids, scale, weevil etc. Root-knot nematodes can be serious problem, too.
+It should also be protected from common bugs and insects like whitefly, aphids, scale, weevil, etc. Root-knot nematodes can be a serious problem, too.